3amory99/Building-Sales-Data-Mart-Using-ETL-SSIS/README.md

 * We populated the data mart with cleansed and transformed data, ensuring that it is readily available for analysis.

 - These stages represent the key milestones in our journey to create a Sales Data Mart using SSIS and SQL Server.
-The resulting star schema empowers my  mindset with an efficient view about data access and valuable insights for informed decision-making.
+The resulting star schema empowers my  mindset with an efficient view of data access and valuable insights for informed decision-making.

 ## Project Workflow: